 A Reverse Osmosis Filter, reduces any molecular compounds smaller in size than water molecules (.001 microns).
 Such compounds include salt, magnesium, iron, fluoride, lead, and calcium.
 RO removes the widest spectrum of contaminates.
 The RO filter will essentially create distilled water, but appropriate minerals will be re-added in the next filter.
 (Note an RO filter will have an added drain line running along your supply line.)
 RO has the absolute best taste, compared to drinking the hard water in our area.

 Filter 4: pH Post Carbon Filter.
 This filter increases pH levels to balanced state, and sanitizes with a bacteriostatic filter which inhibits bacteria growth, lastly there is an energy and remineralization filter which adds calcium, sodium and potassium needed to give a great taste & an alkaline pH.

 Filter 5: TCR (Total Contaminant Removal) to ensure adsorption of any organic contaminates that might have escaped the reverse osmosis process.
 Also, ensures removal of any unwanted taste or odors.

 We will always ensure you enjoy the taste of our water when setting up your system.

 TDS Chart (Total Dissolved Solids)

 Reverse osmosis is recommended with hard water.
 At 500+ TDS the EPA recommends you find an alternate water source.
-0 isn’t really the number to aim for here for drinking water, because that would be distilled water which would not have any minerals for hydration, taste or improved health.
-In most situations we will use reverse osmosis, to clean up your hard water (approx 200 TDS), and bring TDS below 10.
-Then another filter will re-add minerals and electrolytes for great taste and hydration in the range of 60-80 TDS.
+0 isn’t really the number to aim for with drinking water, because that would be distilled water which would not have any minerals for hydration or taste.
+RO will bring the TDS to below 10.
+Then another filter will re-add minerals and electrolytes for great taste and hydration around 30 TDS.

 pH level Chart

-We are generally in the 8 – 9 pH range.
+We are generally in the 9 – 10 pH range.
 Value brand bottled water is usually 6.5 pH.
 Notice all those foods they say is healthy for us is on the alkaline side?